cvmfs/doc-cvmfs/docs/cpt-details.rst

 Nested Catalogs
 ~~~~~~~~~~~~~~~

-In order to keep catalog sizes reasonable [2]_, repository subtrees may
+In order to keep catalog sizes reasonable [2]_, repository subtrees may be cut
-be cut and stored as separate *nested catalogs*.
-There is no limit on
+and stored as separate *nested catalogs*.
+There is no limit on the level of
-the level of nesting.
-A reasonable approach is to store separate
+nesting.
+A reasonable approach is to store separate software versions as
-software versions as separate nested catalogs.
-Figure [fig:nested] shows
+separate nested catalogs.
+The figure :ref:`below <fig_nested>` shows the
-the simplified directory structure which we use for the ATLAS
+simplified directory structure which we use for the ATLAS repository.

-repository.
+.. _fig_nested:

 .. figure:: _static/nestedcatalogs.png
    :alt: CernVM-FS nested catalogs schema